sparkflows/fire-tools/kubernetes/deployment-with-h2db/README.md

 ## AWS EKS Setup Prerequisites

-We need to grant permissions to Sparkflows in AWS EKS cluster which is done using the following manifests:
+We need to grant permissions to the sparkflows in AWS EKS cluster which is done using the following manifests:

 ### serviceaccount.yaml